Our Progress

 Our Current Progress (Phase 2): The 1½ miles from Little Tring to Drayton Beauchamp bridge

-We then began work on the “dry” section between Little Tring and Drayton Beauchamp.
+We then started on the “dry” section between Little Tring and Drayton Beauchamp.
 In 2006 we built two new wooden bridges to divert footpaths that had been crossing the canal bed.
+Simultaneously a 60-yard section of canal was restored at Drayton Beauchamp to test the practicability of various restoration techniques.
+This section was re-watered in 2008, and since then, we have gradually completed further sections.

 Future Phase 3: The 3¼ miles from Drayton Beauchamp to Wendover